BirdeeHub/make_minesweeper_tutorial/README.md

 **Attention:** Don't install this version unless you are curious.

 **EXTRA ATTENTION** Someone needs to tell me why including a compiler and an actual jartool made my installer smaller...
+Version 5.0 has the compiler and honestly, since it is smaller, download that one instead.

 |                                                     |                                                     |
 |-----------------------------------------------------|-----------------------------------------------------|